TheKye/Eco.CafeMod/README.md

 # Eco.CafeMod
-The Cafe Mod we build in our tutorial Video!

 Welcome to the Cafe Mod!

+This is the Cafe Mod we build in our tutorial video!

-This will get updated as the turorial Progresses!
+It will get improved on as the turorial progresses!

-With a Branch for each part of the tutorial! with the Main Branch as the completed Product / The Entire Progress
+There is a Branch for each part of the tutorial, with the Main Branch containing the completed Product / The Entire Progress.

-This mod is open source, anyone is free to use it, But Credit for all assets and asset creation will Remain with myself not including outsourced images, they belong to their respected owners
+This mod is open source, anyone is free to use it, but credit for all assets and asset creation will remain with myself (Kye) not including outsourced images, they belong to their respected owners, whom I will list credit to if desired.

-however you built this with me so big kudos to you all!
+However, you built this with me so big kudos to you all!